-Unlike your human visitors, search engines spiders can’t read text on a page.
+Unlike your human visitors, search engine spiders can’t read text on a page.
 They follow many patterns or signals to determine the relevancy of a page to user’s queries.

 To help search engines crawlers better understand what each of your website pages stands for.
 You have to incorporate structures, patterns, and clues into your content creations.

-But recently, I stumble upon an article written by Gianluca Fiorelli for Moz which pointed us to a different directions on the 200 ranking signals to what could just be another myth in the SEO industry.
+In this article, Gianluca pointed us in a different direction on the 200 ranking signals to another myth in the SEO industry.

-Irrespective of what any SEOs says or claim about Google 200 ranking factors.
+Irrespective of what any SEOs say or claim about Google 200 ranking factors.
 One thing is sure.

-We can explore the process of successful or working elements of on-page optimization.
-And come up with a working seo strategies that has the potentials to influence the ranking position of a giving web page.
+We can explore the process of successful working elements of on-page SEO optimization.
+And come up with working SEO strategies that have the potential to influence the ranking position of a given web page.

-Bear in mind that like the 200 Google ranking signals, this list of seven on-page seo best practices is not a complete or absolute list.
+Bear in mind that like the 200 Google ranking signals.
+This list of seven on-page SEO best practices is not a complete or absolute list.

 Use them to modify your web pages at your sole discretion.

-1. Keyword Usage and placement.
+1. Keyword Usage and Placement.

-But while this practice still remains one of the most inform best practices to on-page optimization, its influence on search engine ranking has been known to have fallen in recent years.
+But while this practice remains one of the most informed best practices for on-page optimization, its influence on search engine ranking has been known to have fallen in recent years.

 - i.
-Article headline.
+Article Headline.

-- ii First paraghraph.
+- ii First paragraph.

 - iii.
 Last Paragraph.

 - iv.
-Sub-headings in “H” tag.
+Sub-headings in the “H” tag.

 - v.
 Meta Description.